openstack/swift/doc/source/deployment_guide.rst

 ------------------  ----------  ---------------------------------------------
 swift_dir           /etc/swift  Swift configuration directory
-devices             /srv/node   Parent directory of where devices are mounted mount_check         true        Weather or not check if the devices are
+devices             /srv/node   Parent directory of where devices are mounted mount_check         true        Whether or not check if the devices are
-                                mounted to prevent accidently writing
+                                mounted to prevent accidentally writing
                                 to the root device
 bind_ip             0.0.0.0     IP Address for server to bind to bind_port           6000        Port for server to bind to